Man with child

 Before choosing pension drawdown, it's important to understand the main taxation rules:

-The first 25% of your pension pot is usually tax-free.
 All income or subsequent drawdowns will be subject to income tax.

 Alternatively, if you take the same amounts over a number of years, you could pay less tax.